mteachey/weekend-roulette/README.md

 Weekend Roulette v1

 Overview — This repo contains the files for an app that allows users to leave the weekend decision making to the app.
-The app will provide 2 day activities and 2 evening ones with the 'spin of a wheel' (click of a button).
+The app provides 2 day activities and 2 evening ones with the 'spin of a wheel' (click of a button).
 The app can best be viewed at https://mteachey.github.io/weekend-roulette

 Screenshots